Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 - Right after hitting a particular milestone

-- Right after they increase their depth of involvement
+- Right after an increase in their depth of involvement

-- Right after they positively respond to volunteer satisfaction survey or sent you a positive email
+- Right after they positively respond to a volunteer satisfaction survey or sent you a positive email

 In addition, the task of collecting, editing, and posting stories and testimonials that are ready to share might also be a task that your tell-a-friend recruitment team takes on.

-They can practice on interviewing each other first, to kick start their collection process.
+They can practice interviewing each other first to kick-start their collection process.

-In addition to sharing through the campaign team’s personal networks, there are plenty of other places to share testimonials, too.
+In addition to sharing through the campaign team’s networks, there are plenty of other places to share testimonials, too.
+They include …

 - In social media posts

-- On volunteer application, registration, or informational page
+- On a volunteer application, registration, or informational page

 - At the bottom of emails